-From the HDMS dual-arm manipulation system to the mall, lightweight manipulators, such as the DM4-A2, RE2 Robotics is known for its modular manipulation systems.
-All of our robotic arm technologies grew out of our defense R&D efforts.
+From our HDMS dual-arm manipulation system to our underwater robotic arms, RE2 Robotics is known for its modular manipulation systems.
+All of our robotic arm technologies originated from our defense R&D efforts.
 In 2006, RE2 won its first SBIR grant from the U.S. Army to develop a Small Robotic Toolkit, consisting of a simple manipulator arm with interchangeable end-effector tools.
-From there, the company received numerous new R&D programs to develop manipulators to assist the warfighter.
-We continued to receive R&D funding to develop robotic technologies that keep users out of harm’s way.
-In particular, our work to develop robotic manipulator arms for EOD missions, robotic technologies to support combat medics in the field and assist wounded warriors with on-base automated transportation, became central to our R&D efforts.
+From there, the company received numerous new R&D programs to develop manipulators to assist the military.

-In addition to the work that we are doing for the Department of Defense in the area of assistive robotics, we are also applying our robotic manipulator expertise to the assistive healthcare market.
+In addition to our work for the Department of Defense in the area of unmanned systems, we are also applying our robotic manipulator expertise to the assistive healthcare market.
 From the integration of a robotic arm onto a wheelchair to simulating the effects of exoskeletons and wearable assistive technologies on humans, we are expanding our robotics expertise to improve the quality of life for people with limited mobility.